 - 1 tablespoon Worcestershire sauce

-- 2 cups yukon gold potatoes, cut into bit sized pieces
+- 2 cups Yukon gold potatoes, cut into bit sized pieces

 - 4 large carrots, peeled and sliced into bite sized pieces